smart-on-fhir/smart-on-fhir.github.io/authorization/scopes-and-launch-context/index.md

 Manage all resources on behalf ot he authorizing user| `user/*.read user/*.write `| Note that the permission is broader than our goal: with this scope, an app can add not only blood pressures, but other observations as well.

-## Scopes for contextual data
+## Scopes for requesting context data

-Contextual scopes begin with `launch`, and are used to request access to specific details about the EHR context in which an app is launched.
+Many apps rely on contextual data from the EHR to answer questions like:

+* Which patient record is currently "open" in the EHR?
+* Which encounter is currently "open" in the EHR?
+* At which clinic, hospital ward, or patient room is the end-user currently working?

+To request access to such details, an app asks for "launch context" scopes in addition to whatever clinical access scopes it needs.
+Launch context scopes are easy to tell apart from clinical data scopes, because they always begin with `launch`.

+There are two general approaches to asking for launch context data, depending on the details of how your app is launched.

+### Apps that launch from the EHR

-Apps that launch from the EHR will be passed an explicit `launch` parameter that must be passed along in the form of a context scope in the authorization request.
-If an app receives the paramter `launch=abc123`, then it must request the scope `launch:abc123`.
+Apps that launch from the EHR will be passed an explicit URL parameter called `launch`, whose value must be turned into an OAuth scope to bind the app's authorization request to the current EHR session.
+If an app receives the URL paramter `launch=abc123`, then it requests the scope `launch:abc123`.
+That's all.

+### Standalone apps

 Standalone apps that launch outside the EHR do not have any EHR context at the outset.
 These apps must explicitly request EHR context by using the following